 Items are objects that can be used, held, or consumed, and can often be bought, sold, or traded.
 Key Items, such as the Z-Ring and the Exp.
 Share, perform unique functions and cannot be bought or sold.
-Also see “Held Item.”
+See also “Held Item.”

-At a certain point in Pokémon Sun and Pokémon Moon, you can gain access to the Judge feature at PCs.
-Selecting Judge will allow you to see the potential for each of your Pokémon's stats and an evaluation of your Pokémon's overall potential.
-Stats that display “Best” have maximum potential.
+At a certain point in Pokémon Ultra Sun and Pokémon Ultra Moon, you can gain access to the Judge feature at PCs.
+Selecting Judge will allow you to see the potential for each of your Pokémon's individual strengths in each stat and an evaluation of your Pokémon's overall potential.
+Stats that display “Best” have maximum individual strengths.

 The experience level of a Pokémon is indicated by a number from 1 to 100.
 As it levels up, a Pokémon may gain stat increases and learn new moves.
 Leveling up is achieved by accumulating set amounts of Experience Points.